lfmundim/PokeViewer.NET/README.md

 * HA filter (post v1 release)
 * auto export `.pk9` on shiny for backup (on hold, exported eggs from basket are illegal - no met conditions)
 * Hystory and Statistics! (post v1 release)
-* Generic IV filter (5iv, 4iv, not a determined spread)
 * IV range filter (<5 instead of a specific number)

 -----